Build Back Better Act: Energy

 The bill's clean energy provisions, especially its $320 billion investment in clean energy and electric vehicle tax credits, are expected to fulfill Biden's goal of cutting emissions by 50% by 2030.
+Princeton professor Jesse Jenkins, who assisted with the bill, estimated it at 40%.
 Congressional Progressive Caucus chair Pramila Jayapal called for executive action on those provisions in light of Manchin expressing his opposition to the bill.

 Health

 The Build Back Better Act included provisions to expand Medicare services for older adults with sensory impairments.
-The initial proposal of the bill aimed to address gaps in Medicare such as dental, vision and hearing coverage–however both dental and vision benefits were removed following objections from Sen. Joe Manchin and Sen. Kyrsten Sinema.
-At the time, Medicare only covered limited hearing services such as cochlear implantation.
+The initial version aimed to address gaps in Medicare such as dental, vision, and hearing coverage, but both dental and vision benefits were removed after objections by Senators Joe Manchin and Kyrsten Sinema.
+At the time, Medicare covered only limited hearing services, such as cochlear implantation.
 The Build Back Better Act would have added hearing services subject to Medicare Part B deductible and 20% coinsurance from 2023; these services include hearing aids for moderately severe to profound hearing loss and services offered by audiologists.
-In the United States, among older adults who could benefit from hearing aids, only 1 in 3 reported ever using them.
-This is in-part attributable to the lack of treatment access and amount of out of pocket spending required, which is averaged at $914.
-As such, adding coverage for hearing services would've helped Medicare beneficiaries who otherwise would not be able to afford treatment receive this kind of care and hoped to improve health outcomes.
+In the US, among older adults who could benefit from hearing aids, only 1 in 3 reported ever using them.
+This is in part attributable to lack of treatment access and the out-of-pocket cost, which averaged $914.
+Adding coverage for hearing services would have helped Medicare beneficiaries who otherwise could not afford it receive this kind of care.